toewailin/goi/Guide.md

 ### **Conclusion**

-You’ve now created the `gobase` CLI tool that allows users to quickly set up a Go project based on a predefined template from GitHub.
-By following this guide, you can efficiently distribute and install the `gobase` binary on macOS, as well as create new projects using a simple command.
+You’ve now created the `goi` CLI tool that allows users to quickly set up a Go project based on a predefined template from GitHub.
+By following this guide, you can efficiently distribute and install the `goi` binary on macOS, as well as create new projects using a simple command.

 This setup can be extended to support more features such as customizing the project template, adding different project configurations, and more.

+Let me know if you need any further assistance or clarifications!